harikt/harikt.github.com/source/_posts/2015-01-21-conduit-middleware-for-php.markdown

 });
 ```

 Now your router middleware can handle dynamic things.
 You can see the full example over   [gist](https://gist.github.com/harikt/477902c09eb51dad6433).
-If you don't like closure approach, have a look at how you can [refactor application to architecture changes](https://github.com/auraphp/Aura.Dispatcher/blob/2.0.0/README.md#refactoring-to-architecture-changes).

 You may need an authentication middleware to check whether the user is authenticated, or a content negotiation middleware to set the corresponding `Content-Type` header in the response.